Mymensingh: Geography and climate

 The city has no officially defined geographical limits.
 Since the 1980s the city has expanded with fast urbanisation.
-Mymensingh city is clearly marked by the old Brahmaputra River flowing along its north.
-Shambhuganj is situated on the other side of the Brahmaputra, connected by the Shambhuganj Bridge.
-Other ends of the city are marked respectively by the beginning of the Agricultural University campus, the Medical College, Army cantonment and, finally, Sultanabad, a township built for the followers of Aga Khan.
+Mymensingh city is clearly marked by the Old Brahmaputra River flowing along its north.
+Shambhuganj is situated on the other side of the Brahmaputra, connected by the Shambhuganj Bridge District.
+Other ends of the city are marked respectively by the beginning of the Bangladesh Agricultural University campus, the Mymensingh Medical College, Army cantonment and, finally, Sultanabad, a township built for the followers of Aga Khan.
 A railway line connecting Dhaka with northern districts, built between 1885 and 1899, passes through the city and divides it into two sides.

-The climate of Mymensingh is a little cooler than Dhaka, as it is closer to the Himalayas, and sufficient to be a monsoon-influenced humid subtropical climate (Köppen Cwa) instead of a tropical savanna or tropical monsoon climate as found further south in Bangladesh.
-The monsoon starts in May or June and continues till August.
+The climate of Mymensingh is slightly colder than Dhaka, as it is closer to the Himalayas, and sufficient to be a monsoon-influenced humid subtropical climate (Köppen Cwa) instead of a tropical savanna or tropical monsoon climate as found further south in Bangladesh.
+The monsoon starts in May or June and continues until August.
 It rains heavily and sometimes for days and weeks.
 During the monsoon, the temperature varies between 25 and 31 C. The temperature falls below 15 C in winter which is spread over December and January and may well include November and February.
-The highest temperature is felt during April–May period, when it mat rrach as high as 40 C. High humidity causes heavy sweating during this period.
+The highest temperature is felt during April–May period, where it may reach as high as 40 C. High humidity causes heavy sweating during this period.
 For western travelers, the best time to visit is between November and February.

 Administration

-Mymensingh is the headquarter of one of the eight administrative divisions of Bangladesh.
-Divisional Commissioner, who is the administrative chief of Mymensingh Division, DIG for Mymensingh division and other divisional civil servants have their own offices in the city, which functions as part of the government administrative setup.
-Deputy Commissioner (DC) who is the administrative chief of Mymensingh District, Civil Surgeon and other district level civil servants have their offices in the city.
+Mymensingh is the headquarters of one of the eight administrative divisions of Bangladesh.
+Divisional Commissioner, who is the administrative chief of Mymensingh Division, DIG for Mymensingh division and other divisional civil servants have their offices in the city, which functions as part of the government administrative setup.
+Deputy Commissioner (DC), who is the administrative chief of Mymensingh District, Civil Surgeon and other district level civil servants also have their offices in the city.

 One mayor and ward commissioners are elected for five-year terms by direct votes.
 Mymensingh City Corporation is responsible for all the administrative work related to city governance.

+Demographics

+As of the 2022 census, Mymensingh City Corporation had 135,495 households and a population of 577,000.
+16.65% of the population was under 10 years of age.
+Mymensingh had a literacy rate of 84.41% for those 7 years and older and a sex ratio of 103.61 males per 100 females.